Whoever came up with this cunning way of eating cake for breakfast (or any other meal, for that matter), we thank you for your service to society.

 The butterscotch hotcakes at Woolfy's are a must-try.
 You'll want to bring along your best sweet tooth though because there's a lot to work through—think fluffy sticky date cakes topped with grilled banana, vanilla mascarpone, candied walnuts and the pièce de résistance—a splash of housemade butterscotch sauce.

 Just because you’re competing in NZIFBB needn’t mean you have to give up pancakes.
 Jam Organic Cafe serves figure-friendly protein hotcakes in a glorious fashion.
 Made with vanilla whey, these hotcakes will go straight to your biceps.
 They’re topped with spiced poached pears, maple, berry coulis and thickened yoghurt.
 Protein shakes have nothing on this.

-Honey Bones' ricotta pancake is indeed very cakey (aka dense) and it's for this reason it's one of our faves.
+Honey Bones' ricotta pancake is indeed very cakey (aka dense) and, for this reason, it's one of our faves.
 Topped with tangy lemon curd, creamy Greek yoghurt and luscious poached fruit (and a bit of bacon if you fancy), the news just keeps getting better.